5

-Are you looking for aging or disability-related resources for yourself or a loved one?
+Are you looking for aging-related resources for yourself or a loved one?
 Find local resources for respite care, senior ride programs, and Maryland Access Point (MAP) offices that help Marylanders navigate services with individualized counseling.

 What Is MAP?

-Maryland Access Point (MAP) offices serve as a single point of entry for older adults, people with disabilities, and caregivers.
+Maryland Access Point (MAP) offices serve as a single point of entry for older adults, caregivers, and adults with disabilities.
 MAP provides information and referrals for financial, health, and support services.
 Counseling is also available.

 The 211 Community Resource Database integrates into the MAP website to connect Marylanders to resources and support, and the MAP Help Line is managed by the Maryland Information Network, which powers 211.